severb/flowy/docs/indepth/activity.rst

 There are some limitations on the values that can be passed in or out of the
 activity: all of them must be JSON serializable.
-That's because the default transport implementation uses JSON to pass data to and back from Amazon.
+That's because the default transport implementation uses JSON to pass data to and back from the backend.
 You can change this by overriding the ``_serialize_result`` and ``_deserialize_arguments`` methods, but this is rarely enough as the workflow must also be aware of the changes.
 For a complete explanation on how to change the transport protocol see :ref:`transport`.